paloureiro/anesthetics_lipids/README.md

 # anesthetics_lipids
-Documents related to the work with about the interaction between anesthetics and lipid membranes
+Documents related to the work about the interaction between anesthetics and lipid membranes